ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

       accompanied md5 checksum
       **sosreport--2020-06-19-ogwtrgb.tar.xz.md5**

-(The naming pattern may vary depending on the options and versions used)
+``   Note that the naming pattern may vary depending on the options and versions used.``

 -